Baylor–TCU football rivalry

-The Baylor–TCU football rivalry, also referred to as The Revivalry, is an American college football rivalry between the Baylor Bears and TCU Horned Frogs.
-The first game of the 118-game series was played in 1899, making the rivalry one of the oldest and most played in FBS college football.
+The Baylor–TCU football rivalry, known as The Bluebonnet Battle and informally The Revivalry, is an American college football rivalry between the Baylor Bears and TCU Horned Frogs.
+The first game of this long-standing series was played in 1899, making the rivalry one of the oldest and most played in FBS college football.
+TCU joined the Big 12 and resumed the annual game with Baylor, which birthed the nickname of "The Rivivalry" for a short time.
+After 121 meetings, the series is the most-played college rivalry in the State of Texas.